-Many municipalities that have built broadband networks for their entire communities started by leveraging expenditures that they were already making or investments that could be at least partially justified by other city operations, such as running fiber for a smart grid project that was later expanded to include broadband service.
+Many municipalities that have built broadband networks for their entire communities started by leveraging expenditures that they were already making or investments that could be at least partially justified by other city operation.
+Cities with utility operations are prime examples of this, with opportunities to leverage operational support systems and staff, as well as investments in communications infrastructure for smart grid or other utility system data and control.
+Other examples include re-directing expenditures already made to purchase telecommunications services for city offices or schools.
+These can be "anchor tenants" on a network.
+Unfortunately, in too many public bodies, a siloed approach, where different organizations act independently, is the default.

 In building a network, there are opportunities to build in flexibility for multiple use cases (and multiple potential funding streams) that can be squandered unless the project is designed and operated thoughtfully.
-For example, one potential other use of a dark fiber platform might be to provide cellular and wireless broadband backhaul services as providers continue their build-outs of distributed antenna systems and small cells in urban areas.
-A Cambridge fiber network could also provide infrastructure for the City to interconnect City systems for traffic control or CCTV.
+For example, a fiber network can not only be a means of delivering broadband to homes and businesses-it can also serve wholesale dark fiber applications like connecting wireless towers to base stations.
+In Cambridge, one potential other use of a dark fiber platform might be to provide cellular and wireless broadband backhaul services as providers continue their build-outs of distributed antenna systems and small cells in urban areas.